 We will discuss the dog’s individual needs with you to determine if your home sounds like the right fit.

-If we feel that you are a good match for the dog, you will fill out an application, you will then fill out a five page adoption contract, pay the adoption fee via cash, check or credit card, and then take your new dog home that day!
+If we feel that you are a good match for the dog, you will fill out an application, you will then fill out a seven page adoption contract, pay the adoption fee via cash, check or credit card, and then take your new dog home that day!
 Please keep in mind that the staff at Oregon Dog Rescue will make the final decision on the adoption.
 If we feel that the dog is not right for you, we will decline the adoption.
 This is ultimately for your protection and the dog’s well-being.